Pontryagin-Guided Policy Optimization for Merton's Portfolio Problem: Gradient-Based Algorithm for Stationary Point Convergence

-Hence, maximizing \(J(\theta,\phi)\) yields a policy \(\bigl(\pi_\theta, C_\phi\bigr)\) that applies \emph{across} all sub-intervals \(\,[\,t_0,\,T\,]\) and initial wealth \(x_0\in\mathcal{D}\).
+Hence, maximizing $\widehat{J}(\theta,\phi)$ yields a policy $\bigl(\pi_{\theta},C_{\phi}\bigr)$ that applies across all sub-intervals $[t_{0},T]$ and initial wealth $x_{0}$.

-\paragraph{Why Random $(t_0,x_0)$?} If we only used a single initial pair $(t_0,x_0)$, the learned policy might overfit that specific scenario.
-By sampling \(\,(t_0,x_0)\) from a suitable distribution \(\mu\), we ensure the policy \(\bigl(\pi_\theta,C_\phi\bigr)\) generalizes over a broad region of the time--wealth domain.
-This approach is essential in many PDE-based or RL-like continuous-time methods seeking a single control law $(\pi_\theta, C_\phi)$ for \emph{all} $(t,x)$.
+To avoid overfitting to a single initial scenario, we draw $(t_{0},x_{0})$ from a suitable distribution $\eta$.
+By doing so, the policy $\bigl(\pi_{\theta},C_{\phi}\bigr)$ is trained to handle a broad region of the time--wealth domain rather than just one initial condition.
+This sampling strategy is standard in many PDE-based or RL-like continuous-time methods that need a single control law $(\pi_{\theta},C_{\phi})$ covering all $(t,x)$.

-\paragraph{Local Discretization for Each Path.} To implement the integral in $J(\theta,\phi)$, we discretize from $t_0$ to $T$ into $N$ equal steps.
-Concretely, for each sample $i=1,\dots,M$: